 Last week, a new type of class action hair relaxer lawsuit was filed which seeks to force cosmetic companies to pay for a medical monitoring program for women who may be at risk from the harms of chemical hair relaxers.

 This new hair relaxer case comes on the heels of the recent motion to consolidate the hair relaxer cancer cases into a new class action MDL.
 Our law firm is not involved in the medical monitoring suit.
-Our focus is on victims who have suffered significant injuries from hair relaxers.
+Our focus is on victims who have suffered significant injuries and death from hair relaxers.

 November 18, 2022 – Class Action Sought